billwood44/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex4_Mailbox_Permission_Alert.md

 1. You should still be logged into the Client 1 VM (LON-CL1) as the **Admin** account, and you should still be logged into Microsoft 365 as **Holly Dickson**.

 2. In your Edge browser, select the **Microsoft 365 admin center** tab, and then in the left-hand navigation pane, under the **Admin centers** group, select **Exchange**.
 This opens the Exchange admin center for Exchange Online.
+To perform this task you must switch to the Classic Exchange admin center, to do this select **Classic Exchange admin center** from the bottom of the left navigation pane.

 3. In the **Exchange admin center**, in the left-hand navigation pane, select **recipients**.